 Other benefits of this larger size tile can be less total grout material cost required for the floor space and faster installation because there are few tiles to lay.
 The larger size does mean that the best area for rectified tile is where the substrate or sub-flooring is entirely flat.
 In addition to the close fit, a level fit will assure minimal shadowing caused by different tile heights.

 Find your perfect tile flooring, whether you choose rectified tiles or not.
-Our flooring experts at our Pucher's Decorating Centers showroom in Berea, OH are ready to answer your rectified tile questions and show you all your exciting tile options.
+Our flooring experts at our Pucher's Decorating Centers showroom in Broadview Heights, OH are ready to answer your rectified tile questions and show you all your exciting tile options.